 Commercial products.
 You can find many brands of shades and drapes that are designed to provide extra insulation for your windows.
-To compare products, look for window treatments that advertise their R-value? the higher the number the better the insulation they provide.
-(For context, check out this list of R-values for common building materials.)
+To compare products, look for window treatments that advertise their R-value, the higher the number the better the insulation they provide.

 Thermal drapes are easy to find online, but their performance can be hard to predict because it depends on how far away the fabric is from the window.
 In many cases you may want to choose insulated shades, which hang directly over the glass.
 Online sources for insulated shades include Window Quilts, Symphony Shades and EcoSmart Insulating Shades.